The CSFTA Constitution and bylaws

 • Non-regional shooters will have their scores removed from the scores supplied for grading.
 Their scores however will affect scores for individual and teams.

-• Teams are of 6 shooters from the same club, with 4 to count, teams must be notified to the Competition Secretary prior to the start of the WL and may not be changed thereafter, multiple club teams may be entered.
+• Teams are of 6 shooters from the same club, with 4 best to count, teams must be notified to the Competition Secretary prior to the start of the WL and may not be changed thereafter, multiple club teams may be entered.

 • Anyone not in a club team can put their names forward to the Competition Secretary with a view that the Competition Secretary will create an extra “mixed team” from different clubs.
 Members must all shoot graded (not open).